 Starting from Arras, a city famous for its flamboyant Baroque squares, the trail crosses the villages of Agny and Wailly through open plains.
 Following the Crinchon valley towards Rivière and Bailleulmont, hikers discover the fortified farms typical of the Pas-de-Calais region.
-The route leads to Barly and its elegant 18th-century chateau, a true masterpiece of white stone, then continues to Avesnes-le-Comte, surrounded by vast cereal plains and gentle green valleys.
-Between Berlencourt-le-Cauroy and Lignereuil, the landscape unfolds through wooded dales offering clear views over Artois.
+The route leads to Barly and its elegant 18th-century chateau—a true masterpiece of white stone—before continuing to Avesnes-le-Comte, which is surrounded by vast cereal plains and gentle, green valleys.
+Between Berlencourt-le-Cauroy and Lignereuil, the landscape unfolds through wooded dales that offer clear views over Artois.
 The return journey passes through Lattre-Saint-Quentin and Habarcq, where chalk churches and small streams whisper the history of an authentic terroir.
-In Agnez-lès-Duisans, the ashlar masonry reflects centuries-old craftsmanship, before reaching Étrun, the site of a former royal abbey.
+In Agnez-lès-Duisans, the ashlar masonry reflects centuries-old craftsmanship before the trail reaches Étrun, the site of a former royal abbey.

 Distance: 81km (approx. 50 miles), Max altitude: 161m, Min altitude: 56m, Total elevation gain: 536m